 Everyone is responsible for knowing and obeying all applicable laws, including relevant health directions, airport rules and regulations when at the airport, and the road rules—including complying with traffic laws, signs and signals—at all times when using the Turvy Platform.

 For riders, let your driver handle the driving.
-For example, don’t touch the steering wheel for riders, and don’t tamper with the gear stick or other knobs, buttons, or components used to operate a vehicle.
-Don't ask a driver or delivery person to speed up or make illegal stops, drop-offs, or manoeuvres for riders.
+For example, don't touch the steering wheel for riders, and don't tamper with the gear stick or other knobs, buttons, or components used to operate a vehicle.
+Likewise, don't ask a driver or delivery person to speed up or make illegal stops, drop-offs, or manoeuvres for riders.

 Drivers and riders should comply with applicable laws when travelling with infants and small children.
-Where the use of a car seat is required by law, it’s the rider’s responsibility to provide and fit a suitable car seat unless our local guidelines, terms or policies say otherwise.
+Where the use of a car seat is required by law, it's the rider's responsibility to provide and fit a suitable car seat unless our local guidelines, terms or policies say otherwise.
 Children aged 12 and under should travel in the back seat.
 Again, it is the rider's responsibility to request the appropriate car (TurvyFM).

 Service animals and assistive devices

 Drivers using the Driver app may not deny a ride to a rider with a service animal or assistive devices (such as a wheelchair or crutches) because of the service animal or assistive devices.
-Applicable laws generally prohibit drivers from denying service to riders because of their service animals or assistive devices and from otherwise discriminating against riders with service animals or assistive devices.
+Applicable laws generally prohibit drivers from denying service to riders because of their service animals or assistive devices and discriminating against riders with service animals or assistive devices.
 Knowingly refusing a rider a trip because of their service animal or assistive devices can lose access to the Turvy Platform.

 Drugs and alcohol

 Drug use and open containers of alcohol are never allowed while using the Turvy Platform.